The exact dynamical structure factor of one-dimensional hard rods and its universal random matrix behavior

 \emph{Dynamic structure factor. ---} We consider the density-density correlation~\eqref{S_intro} in a finite system of $N$ particles, of length $L$ and in state $| \bfl \rangle$.
 We shall think about this state as a representative state of a thermodynamic state $|\rho_p\rangle$ with density $\rho_{\rm p}(\lambda)$ such that

 with the usual notion of the thermodynamic limit $N/L~\rightarrow~\infty $ with $\rho_0 \equiv N/L$ fixed.
 The form factor (spectral) expansion of it reads

 The summation here is performed over all possible sets of $N$ distinct quantum numbers $\{n_j\}$ that determine the quasimomenta $\{\mu_j\}$ according to the Bethe equations~\eqref{Bethe}.
 The energy and momentum are given by~\eqref{energy_momentum}.
 The density form factors have been recently determined~\cite{Kiedrzynski2025}.
-Up to irrelevant for the DSF phase factor,~are
+Up to a phase factor irrelevant to the dynamic structure factor (DSF), they are

 where $\Delta P = P_\bfm - P_\bfl$ and $C[\bfm, \bfl]$ is the Cauchy determinant

 The evaluation of the DSF involves two technical difficulties.
 First, it requires a sum over (squares of) Cauchy determinants.
 Second, the sums over different quasimomenta are not independent.
 As seen from the Bethe equations~\eqref{Bethe}: modifying a single quantum number changes not only the corresponding quasimomentum but also all the other quasimomenta through the collective dressing encoded by factors $\nu_\bfm$.